 Tsu’s designs are represented in numerous books and publications, and she has won many awards, including the 2017 Carol R. Brown Creative Achievement Established Artist, 2016 Irene Sharaff Lifetime Achievement, NY Drama Desk, NY Drama Critics, NY Young Film Critics, LA Distinguished Designer Awards and a Kennedy Center Medal of Achievement.

 During a 6-year term on the Board of Directors for Theatre Communications Group Tsu was on the task force that reconfigured American Theatre magazine and was a strong advocate for the Free Night of Theatre initiative across America now reaching over 600 cities.
-Susan has been a featured guest presenter at iSTAN (International Stage Art Network), at World Stage Design- Taipei, Taiwan and the Texas Educational Theatre Association; a USITT Cincinnati Playhouse in the Park panelist; invited presenter at the Shanghai Institute of Visual Arts; At CMU she has been on the Miller Gallery Programming Leadership Committee member; and wats:ON?
+Susan has been a featured guest presenter at iSTAN (International Stage Art Network), at World Stage Design- Taipei, Taiwan and the Texas Educational Theatre Association; USITT; invited presenter at the Shanghai Institute of Visual Arts; At CMU she has been on the Miller Gallery Programming Leadership Committee member; and a wats:ON?
 Festival organizing partner.

 Tsu co-curated the National and Student exhibits for the 2007 Prague Quadrennial, and was the Artistic Director for the USITT-USA-PQ 2011 exhibit called From the Edge, shown at La Mama La Galleria, the A.A.
 Bakhrushin State Museum in Moscow, and at the Miller Gallery at CMU.
 Tsu has also curated the U.S. designs represented in the World Costume Design Festival in Vigan, Philippines, and Costume at the Turn of the Century: 1990-2015, a benchmark costume exhibit hosted by the A.A.
 Bakhrushin State Central Theatre Museum where 31 countries presented the work of 400 leading costume designers world-wide.
-Opening in Moscow, the exhibit has also shown in Salt Lake City, Utah and Asheville, NC with tours to Poland and China upcoming.
+Opening in Moscow, the exhibit has also shown in Salt Lake City, Utah, Asheville, NC, Fuzhou and Shanghai, PR China; and Warsaw, Poland.

 Tsu is the Chief Curator for Innovative Costume of the 21st Century: The Next Generation- an international exhibition featuring the world’s emerging designers involving 60 countries and over 100 curators.
 Hosted by the A.A.
 Bakhrushin State Central Theatre Museum, the exhibition premiered at the State Historical Museum in Moscow in 2019, and is currently able to be seen in national and international tours.